narendasan/narendasan.com/_posts/2019-11-17-web-directory.md

 There is a similar old idea I've seen pop up again called Web Rings, which is a group of self referential websites.
 Members of the ring will link to other members, either to drive traffic towards them or to optimize for SEO.
 A pretty cool one is this one from XXIIVV [webring.xxiivv.com](https://webring.xxiivv.com/#).

 So as a step in this direction, I'm putting up my own [Web Directory](https://narendasan.com/directory.html).
-Its pretty plain right now (I may attach a formated OPML file with the entries so its easy to import into a RSS reader later), but it includes a list of the websites, youtube channels and podcasts I enjoy.
+Its pretty plain right now (~~I may attach a formated OPML file with the entries so its easy to import into a RSS reader later~~ **UPDATE:** You can now find an OPML file with all the sources [here](../naren-web-directory.opml)), but it includes a list of the websites, youtube channels and podcasts I enjoy.
 I may add other formats to this, but the rule I'm keeping to is the source must either be a website or consumable by RSS (or both).
 I hope that you do the same and if you do you should tweet me or whatever other form of communication you prefer [@narendasan](https://www.twitter.com/narendasan).
 I'd love to see it, I'm always looking for more content.

 {% include image.html path="directory/directory.png" path-detail="directory/directory.png" alt="directory"  algin="center"%}